 Considering Hansen’s rejection of the hierarchical, authoritarian model of relation between artist and recipient, open form in Athens asks the artists instead of relying on their objects/work to speak on their behalf, to communicate directly with their audience.
 Our interaction with art is usually limited to visiting exhibitions, the artist’s webpage and perhaps learning about them through articles and interviews written by third parties.
 On the other hand, open form hopes to offer a more intimate way of understanding the work by meeting and speaking with the artist.
 It should be mentioned here that for an artist to welcome strangers inside her/his most cherished space and share with them the backstage of their practice is an exercise of openness and hospitality.

 The root of Open Form is theoretically based on the relational formation of the subjectivity with the form.(2)

 Speaking about space means traditionally addressing our physical environment, the arena of architecture, urban planning, and design.
 Yet, most importantly, space is also the medium in which people interact with the world and with each other.
 In this sense, space is not necessarily material – rather it’s a medium that allows relations, material or immaterial, that connects, activates, enable, reproduces, and records.(1)

 open form sets 4 conditions for the artists involved:

 1- the artist is present

 2- focus is on process and not the result

 3- priority is assigned to communication rather than exhibition

 4- there is no completed work on display

-open form has taken Hansen’s theory as reference to construct a nomadic platform for the discourse of contemporary art in Athens.
-Nevertheless, it considers first and foremost as its main source of inspiration the unique characteristics of the city itself and the artists that inhabit it.
+open form has taken Hansen’s theory as reference to construct this nomadic platform.
+Nevertheless, it considers first and foremost as its main source of inspiration the unique characteristics of the city of Athens itself and the artists that inhabit it.